-The Complete Guide to Fall Allergies in Florida—2016
+The Complete Guide to Florida Fall Allergy Season 2023

 It doesn’t have to be that way, though…

 With the proper precautions and correct allergy treatments, you can enjoy all that autumn has to offer.

 While most people often associate allergies with spring and the pollen produced by flowering plants, fall can be the worst season to deal with allergies.
 As the weather here in Jacksonville cools, plants tend to release more pollen and the moist, cool air leads to increased mold growth on leaves and other surfaces.

 Combined, these factors can trigger severe allergic reactions.